-It’s been over a year since VALORANT was officially released, which means the devs have had plenty of time to create iconic weapon skins.
-The cosmetics have various prices, variants, and animations, and there’s no pay-to-win mechanic that improves a player’s ability to hit shots.
-But they’re the best way for fans to express themselves in a first-person shooter.
+Since VALORANT’s official release, the devs at Riot Games have had plenty of time to create iconic weapon skins.
+The cosmetics have various prices, variants, and animations, and they’re the best way for fans to express themselves in the first-person shooter.
 And with the Vandal being one of the most popular guns in the game, you’ll have more than enough skins to choose from.

 Here are the best Vandal skins in VALORANT.